ghomem/viraly/README.md

 3. temporary infection with duration T, finite population: epidemic curve
 4. temporary infection with guassian duration of avg T and stdev L, finite population: epidemic curve

 An epidemic is the propagation of something (a disease, a phrase, a brand, an idea, ...) over a population by means of interactions between elements.
-A technical summary document can be found here [here](https://github.com/ghomem/viraly/blob/master/doc/viral-summary-github.pdf)
+A technical summary document can be found [here](https://github.com/ghomem/viraly/blob/master/doc/viral-summary-github.pdf).

 **Requirements**